1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/README.md

 - [X] C. Prints the path to the home directory.
 - [ ] D. Prints “$HOME” to the screen.

-### Environment Variables and Shells 2

-Many systems operate using the Unix shell and command language, bash.
+8. Many systems operate using the Unix shell and command language, bash.
 Each time you start using bash, it executes the commands contained in a “dot” file.
 Your “dot” file may be called something like “.bash_profile” or “.bash_rc”.

 Which command will let you see your “dot” files?
 - [X] A. ls -a